SyncereHS/SyncereHS/README.md

-- 💻 Interesting in Full Stack Engineering
+- 💻 Interested in Full Stack Engineering